-More so now than ever, the iPhone is as much a camera as it is a phone.
-As the camera has improved over the years, so have the third-party gadgets designed to improve your iPhoneography.
-From lenses and lights to gimbals and microphones, the right accessories can take the camera you have in your pocket and make it even more flexible.
+For many, the iPhone is a camera that also makes phone calls.
+The camera has improved greatly over the years, as have the third-party gadgets designed to improve your iPhoneography.
+From lenses and lights to gimbals and microphones, the right accessories can take the camera you have in your pocket and make it even more accurate and flexible.
 Here are the best iPhone camera accessories to take your mobile photography (and video) to the next level.

-This one may be a bit of a boring choice, but taking photos and videos on your iPhone can be very taxing on its battery.
-To make sure you have enough juice to capture everything you want, you’re going to want an external battery pack.
-To save you time, we’ve rounded up 25 of the best battery packs on the market for you to choose from.
-These range from small, pocket-sized options to ones large enough to restart your car in the event its battery gives up, too.
+Pro tip: Shooting photos and videos on your iPhone can be very taxing on the battery.
+To that you have enough juice to capture everything you want, you’ll need an external battery pack.
+We’ve rounded up some of the best battery packs on the market.

 One of the most effective ways to improve your smartphone photography is to purchase add-on lens attachments.
 These lenses mount on top of your built-in lens and alter the angle of view; they won’t technically improve image quality, but they can expand the types of photos you’re able to capture with your iPhone.
 While there are plenty of cheaper options on the market, Moment Lenses are our favorites thanks to their build quality, quick and secure mounting, and wide variety of options available.
 Constructed of high-quality glass within a metal frame, Moment Lenses let you capture telephoto, wide-angle, and fisheye perspectives, but the Starter Set is a good place to, well, start.
 Videographers should also check out the Moment Anamorphic lens.